php-ru/symfony-docs-ru/bundles/best_practices.rst

 Best Practices for Reusable Bundles
 ===================================

-This article is all about how to structure your **reusable bundles** so that they're easy to configure and extend.
+This article is all about how to structure your **reusable bundles** to be configurable and extendable.
 Reusable bundles are those meant to be shared privately across many company projects or publicly so any Symfony project can install them.

 .. index::
    pair: Bundle; Naming conventions